just-the-docs/just-the-docs/docs/customization.md

 `/_includes/header_custom.html`

-Content added to this file appears at the top of every page's main content between the site search and Auxiliary links if they are enabled.
-If search_enabled were set to false and aux_links were removed, the content of `header_custom.html` would occupy the space at the top of every page.
+Content added to this file appears at the top of every page's main content between the site search and auxiliary links if they are enabled.
+If `search_enabled` were set to false and `aux_links` were removed, the content of `header_custom.html` would occupy the space at the top of every page.

 `/_includes/nav_footer_custom.html`